Nadybot/highway/README.md

 ## Leave

-The leave type is received when a user leave a room the client is connected to.
+The leave type is received when a user leaves a room the client is connected to.
 It has a `user` field with a unique ID of the client that left and a `room` field indicating the room that the client left.

 ```json
 {